VanMSM/CREDIT-RISK-CLASSFICATION/README.md

 Before running the application first install and verify the following dependencies:

-* Pandas from PYPI
+* Pandas from PyPI
 ```python
 pip install pandas
 ```
-* Numpy from PYPI
+* Numpy from PyPI
 ```python
 pip install pandas
 ```